-Trusted adults, such as legal service providers, are essential to protecting children's basic safety while in government custody.
-Amici's multiple motions to enforce the Flores Settlement in recent years highlight the vulnerability of unaccompanied children in ORR custody and the enduring need for oversight to ensure their safety.
-Decades of well-corroborated accounts of the severe mistreatment unaccompanied children have faced in government custody, and the structural deficiencies within ORR that result in this mistreatment, illustrate the necessity of funded legal representation in fulfilling Congress's objective of ensuring the safety of unaccompanied children.
+children in ORR custody and the enduring need for oversight to ensure their safety.

+Decades of well-corroborated accounts of the severe mistreatment children have faced in immigration custody, and the structural deficiencies within ORR that result in this mistreatment, illustrate the necessity of funded legal representation in fulfilling Congress's objective of ensuring the safety of unaccompanied children.